brookhong/Surfingkeys/README.md

 With Emacs keybindings, use `C-x C-s` to save your input.

+Surfingkeys is also integrated with [glacambre/firenvim](https://github.com/glacambre/firenvim), so that user can use neovim to edit input.
+Basically when you try to activate vim editor by `Ctrl-i`, Surfingkeys will try to activate neovim through `firenvim` first, and if it fails, Surfingkeys will then call the built-in ACE vim editor for you.
+If you would not like such behavior, just set `settings.useNeovim` false.

 ### Edit any input on html page

 In normal mode, press capital `I`, then use a hint letter to pick up a input box.
 A vim editor is opened for you to edit text.
 The vim editor is opened in slightly different way for `<input>`, `<textarea>`, and `<select>` elements.